EU MDR Consulting

 EU EUDAMED Medical Device & IVD Registration

-Manufacturers of medical devices and in-vitro diagnostics (IVDs) looking to sell in the European Union must register their products and company details in EUDAMED.
-This registration process involves maintaining comprehensive device records and adhering to Unique Device Identifier (UDI) regulations.
+Manufacturers of medical devices and IVDs looking to sell in the European Union must register their products and company details in EUDAMED.
+This registration process involves maintaining comprehensive device records and adhering to Unique Device Identifier (UDI) requirements.
 Our team assists in obtaining UDI codes and integrating EUDAMED registration procedures into your workflow, ensuring compliance when registration becomes a mandatory requirement.

 EU MDR and IVDR Post-Market Surveillance (PMS)